 Most Christians know far more than they’re putting into practice.
 If you have application-focused classes centered on the purposes, that’ll change.
 Your people will start to learn how to actually live out the biblical purposes in their lives.
 I cannot overemphasize the importance of setting up a regular class system like this.
 Once the system is set up, you just improve it every year.
 People say, “What are you going to do next year?”
 Same thing that we did last year.
 We’ll just do it better.

-You can find the classes that we use on Pastors.com.
+You can find the CLASS resource we use HERE.

 Covenants are the most important part of our classes.
 We have a membership covenant, a maturity covenant, a ministry covenant, and a missions covenant.
 We have our members sign the covenants at the end of each of our classes.
 Why?